Masquerade-Circus/dragonbinder/README.md

 ```

 ## Development, Build and Tests

 Use `yarn dev` to watch and compile the library on every change to it.

 Use `yarn build` to build the library.

-Use `yarn test` to run tests only once
+Use `yarn test` to run tests only once.

 Use `yarn dev:test` to run the tests watching changes to library and tests.

 Use `yarn dev:test:nyc` to run the tests watching changes and get the test coverage at last.

 ## Contributing